HOW TO ASK QUESTIONS THE SMART WAY: 6 SIMPLE TACTICS

-But if it is, what makes a teenager ask her friends or questionable websites about sensitive issues that we are not allowed to veer into in this discussion.
-And don’t think that’s just adolescents, even grown-ups are not exempted!
+But if it is, what makes a teenager ask her friends or questionable websites about sensitive issues that should not be veered into.
+And don’t think that’s just adolescents, even grown-ups do!

-Two things make us do this – ego and sentiment.
+Two things make you do this – ego and sentiment.

-They are both psychological predispositions that tend to becloud our judgement.
-Ego makes us not ask someone we feel we are superior to.
+They are both psychological predispositions that tend to becloud your judgement.
+Ego makes you not to ask someone you feel you are superior to.

-It could also make us not ask someone before whom we do not want to appear ignorant.
+It could also make you not ask someone before whom you do not want to appear ignorant.
 Well, there is nothing impressive or attractive about ignorance.

-If I may advice you on that issue, I think they are probably going to respect you more for being open and honest about your limits and consider themselves valued for you asking them to be the one to fill the knowledge gap; if they are respectable people, that is, the kind of people you should be hanging out with in the first place.
+If I may advise you on that issue, I think they are probably going to respect you more for being open and honest about your limits.
+They will also consider themselves to be of value for you to ask them to fill the knowledge gap; if they are respectable people, that is, the kind of people you should be hanging out within the first place.

 The second is sentiment.

-We are so used to some avenues of answers or so emotionally attached to them that we feel they can never be wrong.
+You may be familiar with some avenues of answers that you feel they can never be wrong.
 Except they are God, may I put it to you that your premise is wrong.

-While ego has to do with identifying our own limits, dealing with sentiment requires that we objectively assess the limits of our closest associates so as to know when to approach someone else for answers.
+While ego has to do with identifying your own limits, dealing with sentiment requires that you objectively assess the limits of your closest associates so as to know when to approach someone else for answers.

-Knowledge is objective, seeking it with while putting on subjective lenses corrupts it and destroys its validity.
+Knowledge is objective, seeking it while putting on subjective lenses corrupts it and destroys its validity.

 So, before you ask that person, ask if that person is the right person because only the right person will give you the right answer.